octopus-db/documentation/docs/source/usage.rst

     library(ows4R) # Interface for OGC web-services incl.
 WFS library(viridis) # Predefined colorblind-friendly color scales for R

-OK, we’re ready to go now.
+OK, we're ready to go now.
 In the following we store the OCTOPUS WFS URL in an object.
 Then, using the latter, we establish a connection to OCTOPUS database.

 .. code-block:: r

     OCTOPUSdata <- "http://geoserver.octopusdata.org/geoserver/wfs" # store url in object
     OCTOPUSdata_client <- WFSClient$new(OCTOPUSdata, serviceVersion = "2.0.0") # connection to db

-Let’s see what is there, i.e. show all available layer names and titles
+Let's see what is there, i.e. show all available layer names and titles

 .. code-block:: r